RedisLabs/redislabs-docs/content/rdi/write-behind/configuration-guide.md

 hidden: false
 ---

-This guide provides details about configuring write-behind target connections.
+This guide shows you how to configure write-behind target connections.

 ## Overview
 Write-behind target connections are used in RDI write-behind jobs (commonly referred as recipes) to replicate changes to when they are captured in a RDI-enabled Redis Enterprise database.
 The connections must be configured in the `config.yaml` before deploying any jobs and must follow one of the formats shown below.
 Multiple connections can be specified in the `connections` section at the same time.